 The Snallygaster 200

-The second edition of the Snallygaster 200/100 will roll out on September 16th, 2023 at 7 AM from the bike shop.
+The THIRD edition of the Snallygaster 200/100 will roll out on September 14th, 2024 at 7 AM from the bike shop.
 This is the first, and only, ultra-distance bikepacking race/gravel route in western Maryland and Preston County.
-Registration is here, just fill out the questionnaire: https://docs.google.com/forms/d/1tVz6_OsoX21CdBKgUy-xXljUSqzfZN9O5IxyoR_QKQU/edit
+Registration will become available in February.

 And just what is a Snallygaster, you ask?
 Well, they're sorta like a modern day pterodactyl, but with nasty big pointy teeth.
 They're dinosaur-adjacent, you might say.
 Or maybe the Snallygaster is a folk tale that German immigrants in western Maryland created to keep their kids in bed.
 Either way, Snallygasters clearly live in remote, beautiful locations around Garrett and Preston Counties where they feast on unsuspecting bikepackers and tasty berries when in season.
 Word has it that they also love Hammer Gels, though, so maybe just keep a few extras.